dotnet/winforms/README.md

 * Publish (and in some cases write) tests to GitHub and enable automated testing infrastructure.
 * Enable the Visual Studio WinForms designer to work with WinForms running on .NET Core.

-We first two tasks are well underway.
+The first two tasks are well underway.
 Most of the source has been published to GitHub although we are still bringing the codebase up to functional and performance parity with .NET Framework.

 We have published very few tests and have very limited coverage for PRs at this time as a result.
 We will be slow in merging PRs as a result.
-We will add more tests in 2019, however, it will be a progressive process.
+We will add more tests in 2019, however, it will be an incremental process.
 We welcome test contributions to increase coverage and help us validate PRs more easily.

 The Visual Studio WinForms designer is not yet available.
 In short, we need to move to an out-of-proc model (relative to Visual Studio) with the designer.
 This work will be part of Visual Studio 2019.